tailhook/zerogw/doc/httptut.rst

         uri, = sock.recv_multipart()
         sock.send_multipart([b'Hello from '+uri])

-Next start ther zerowg server and use -c for the configuration file we have written:
+Next start the zerowg server and use -c to tell zerogw the configuration file:

 ``zerogw -c ./zerogw.yaml``